KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

         int counts "Number of times the stock has appeared across different timepoints" }

-    GAINER-DETAILS one or more to one RELIABILITY: "aggregate & view"
+    GAINER-DETAILS one or more to one SOURCE-RELIABILITY: "aggregate & view"

-    RELIABILITY {
+    SOURCE-RELIABILITY {
         str source FK "Data download source"
         int download_count "Total successful downloads for the source" float reliability_score "Proportion of the total attempted downloads successfully executed for the source"